-Venice ferries connect Italy with Slovenia, Croatia & Greece with crossings available to Piran (in Slovenia), Pula, Porec, Rabac, Rovinj & Umag (in Croatia) & Igoumenitsa & Patras (in Greece).
-Venice Ferry crossings are operated by Venezia Lines, Minoan Lines, Anek Superfast & Atlas Kompas and depending on time of year you’ll find a choice of up to 41 ferry crossings weekly.
+Venice ferries connect Italy with Slovenia, Croatia, Greece with crossings available to Piran (in Slovenia), Pula, Porec, Rabac, Rovinj & Umag (in Croatia), Igoumenitsa & Patras (in Greece) & Ancona (in Italy).
+Venice Ferry crossings are operated by Venezia Lines, Minoan Lines, Anek Superfast & Atlas Kompas and depending on time of year you’ll find a choice of up to 43 ferry crossings weekly.

 Venice the "city of canals", is the capital of the region of Veneto and of the province of Venice in Italy.
 It comprises of over 100 islands, many of them linked by bridges and the largest criss-crossed by blue-green canals to facilitate the endless traffic - all of it floating.
 Located in the Venetian lagoon, a large inlet on the Adriatic Sea, Venice was founded in 421 AD.
 From 1000 AD to about 1630 AD, it was a powerful maritime empire controlling the spice trade and ruled by a succession of toughminded, and sometimes bloody, Dukes - or Doges as they were called locally.
 The city's incredible wealth found expression in gilded palaces and merchant villas lining the main thoroughfare, the Grand Canal.
 The personal wealth of the powerful enabled them to commission works from the finest Italian and foreign artists for the decoration of their palazzos, guild halls and churches.
 It is the legacy of this civil munificence which attracts art-lovers today.